 Several scientific researches have established that comfrey encloses an element called allantoin.
 Allantoin encourages cell growth and, thereby, aids in mending spoiled tissues.
 In addition, the herb encloses rosmarinic acid and additional phenolic acids that enable comfrey to function as an anti-inflammatory agent.

 During studies undertaken to ascertain the elements present in comfrey, scientists have noticed that when pyrrolizidine alkaloids are present as solitary substances, they are extremely poisonous for the liver.
 However, the scientists are yet to ascertain whether pyrrolizidine alkaloids are also toxic in the perspective of the entire plant.
 In any case, they are present in tiny quantities in comfrey and sometimes they are totally lacking in samples of the dehydrated aerial parts of the plant.
-It has been found that the greatest intensity of pyrrolizidine alkaloids is in the roots of the plant.
+It has been found that the greatest intensity of pyrrolizidine alkaloids is in the roots of the herb.
 Hence, till the time the scientists are able to validate or deny the safety of using the comfrey roots, it is not recommended to use the roots or herbal products enclosing them for internal use.
 However, it has been established that internal use of the aerial parts of the comfrey plant is harmless.
 Many herbalists are of the view that the legal question raised over the safety of using comfrey as a medication requires to be secured by undertaking a more profound perception of the herb's remedial aspects.